 - May Lord Buddha ponder upon you his divine blessings and fill your life with happiness, prosperity, success, and glory.
 May you are blessed with courage and positivity to meet each and every challenge you come across.
 Wishing you a very Happy Songkran!

-- I wish Lord Buddha shower his love and blessings on you and your family on the auspicious occasion of Songkran.
+- I wish Lord Buddha to shower his love and blessings on you and your family on the auspicious occasion of Songkran.
 I wish all your dreams come true, all your problems get solved and you enjoy a blessed year.
 Warm wishes to you on Songkran!

-- Wish all of you big smiles, a bundle of joy and loads of happiness.
+- Wish all of you big smiles, a bundle of joy, and loads of happiness.
 Happy New Year.

 - We have flipped another page in our year.
 Fill this blank page with all good deeds and happiness.
 Happy New Year.

 - My dear friend, I wish you and your family a very Happy Songkran.
-May all your sorrows are washed away with the blessed water.
+May all your sorrows be washed away with the blessed water.
 May the brightness and happiness of this occasion fill your life with new energies and prosperity.

-- As the New Year has arrived, it is time to forget all the pains, sorrows and problems of the past and enter the future which is full of opportunities.
+- As the New Year has arrived, it is time to forget all the pains, sorrows, and problems of the past and enter the future which is full of opportunities.
 Wishing you a Happy Songkran Festival.

 And those are all the important things you need to know about Songkran.
 You now know what Songkran is, its history, and how it is celebrated inside and outside Thailand.
 To make the celebration even better, you should send the best quotes, messages, and greetings for Songkran to your friends and families.
 The list above can help you with that.